Powai Lake: History

+Construction and early history of Powai Lake

-A stream tributary of the Mithi river, which served the Powai village's water needs, was dammed in 1891, during the British period.
+A stream tributary of the Mithi River, which served the Powai village's water needs, was dammed in 1891, during the British period.
 It was initially to augment water supply to Bombay city (now called Mumbai), by constructing two dams of 10 m to store the rain water flowing from the lower slopes of the Western Ghats and streams from the eastern and northeastern slopes of hills.
 It was planned as an antiwater famine measure, to the southeast of Vihar Lake (a much larger lake) also for water supply to Mumbai city.
 The scheme was taken in hand in 1889.
 Though it was completed within a year at an initial cost of more than Rs.
 6,50,000 and started providing two million gallons of water per day, it had to be abandoned due to the hue and cry against the quality of the water.
 Five lakhs of rupees more were spent on the scheme in 1919 in an attempt to restore the supply at least for the suburbs but this, too, was given up with the development of the Tansa works.

+Shift from water supply to angling and conservation efforts

 After the drinking water supply objective was abandoned in the early 1890s, in view of poor quality of the water due to pollution, water hyacinth and weeds, untreated sewage and large silt deposit, the lake was leased to the Western India Fishing Association, a quasi government organisation, who used it for fish culture and angling.
 Later, the Bombay Presidency Angling Association was formed in 1936.
 In 1955, under the Societies Registration Act 1860, it was registered as the Maharashtra State Angling Association (MSAA) and the lake is now under their control.
 Realising the gravity of the environmental pollution, the MSAA has revised its constitution "to actively care for, clean, develop, maintain, and beautify the Environment at Powai Lake."